Executive Summary

 These practices are the default configuration on Talos Linux.
 We mention them to ensure that they are not overridden in deployment.

 - Do not allow workloads to be scheduled on control plane nodes.
 Doing so can expose the control plane to instability caused by workloads consuming resources unexpectedly and starving the control plane processes.
 It also reduces security by potentially allowing workload pods to take advantage of vulnerabilities and access secrets on the control plane.
-Note that by default, Talos Linux taints control plane nodes so they cannot run workload pods.
+By default, Talos Linux taints control plane nodes so they cannot run workload pods

 - Ensure that KubePrism is enabled for all nodes in the cluster.
-This ensures all worker and control plane processes can access the Kubernetes API, even if the external load balancer for the endpoint is down or unavailable.
+This ensures all worker and control plane processes can access the Kubernetes API, even if the external API Server load balancer for the endpoint is down or unavailable

 Networking and CNI